AlJungOrg/imagizor/README.md

 You need a Formatter tool to get the maximum performance, for linux i use the shfmt foramtter you can download it here:https://github.com/mvdan/sh/releases/download/v2.0.0/shfmt_v2.0.0_linux_amd64

-Now you can use the Script with the formatter to get the maximum power.
+Now you can use the Script with the formatter to get the maximum power and when you have great ideas for the script, then you can work on it yourself